It’s the 100th anniversary of Jane Jacob’s birth, and the challenges of her generation are still the ones we are facing today.

 About the authors

-Since 2013, Cristina Garrido is anteverti's Director of Innovation and Strategic Development.
-She has more than 15 years of experience working with international city governments, companies and organizations and helping them develop their innovation and strategic plans.
-Cristina is the Co-Curator of the international congresses related to the Smart City Expo World Congress and also directs the blog www.citiestobe.com.
+Cristina Garrido is an expert in urban sociology and innovation.
+She is the Director of Innovation and Strategic Development of Anteverti, and has more than 15 years of experience advising cities and private companies to develop their strategic and innovation plans.
+She also is the Director of CitiesToBe, Anteverti's knowledge platform, and Co-curator of the events related to the Smart City Expo World Congress held abroad.

 Cristina Garrido holds an MA in Urban Sociology, a BA in Visual Arts and Cultural Studies, and has a Diploma from the Stanford Graduate School for Business, for the Ignite Program for Business Innovation (2017).